Oat: Production

+In 2024, world production of oats was 22 million tonnes, led by Canada with 15% of the total and Russia with 13% (table).

 Genomics

 Genome

 Avena sativa is an allohexaploid species with three ancestral genomes (2n=6x=42; AACCDD).
 As a result, the genome is large (12.6 Gb, 1C-value=12.85) and complex.
 Cultivated hexaploid oat has a unique mosaic chromosome architecture that is the result of numerous translocations between the three subgenomes.
 These translocations may cause breeding barriers and incompatibilities when crossing varieties with different chromosomal architecture.
 Hence, oat breeding and the crossing of desired traits has been hampered by the lack of a reference genome assembly.
 In May 2022, a fully annotated reference genome sequence of Avena sativa was reported.
 The AA subgenome is presumed to be derived from Avena longiglumis and the CCDD from the tetraploid Avena insularis.

 Genetics and breeding

+The US Department of Agriculture oversees the world oat collection, a set of 14,000 genetic lines of 42-chromosome species.
+These are used to breed for yield of new species, higher quality existing crops, and resistance against lodging and disease.

 Species of Avena can hybridize, and genes introgressed (brought in) from other "A" genome species have contributed many valuable traits, like resistance to oat crown rust.
 Pc98 is one such trait, introgressed from A. sterilis CAV 1979, conferring all stage resistance (ASR) against Pca.

 It is possible to hybridize oats with grasses in other genera, allowing plant breeders the ready introgression of traits.
 In contrast to wheat, oats sometimes retain chromosomes from maize or pearl millet after such crosses.
 These wide crosses are typically made to generate doubled haploid breeding material; the rapid loss of the alien chromosomes from the unrelated pollen donor results in a plant with only a single set of chromosomes (a haploid).

 The addition lines with alien chromosomes can be used as a source for novel traits in oats.
 For example, research on oat-maize-addition lines has been used to map genes involved in C4 photosynthesis.
 To obtain Mendelian inheritance of these novel traits, radiation hybrid lines have been established, where maize chromosome segments have been introgressed into the oat genome.
 This potentially transfers thousands of genes from a species that is distantly related, but is not considered a GMO technique.

 A 2013 study applied simple sequence repeat and found five major groupings, namely commercial cultivars and four landrace groups.